WeblateOrg/weblate/docs/admin/install.rst

 Installing Weblate by pip
 +++++++++++++++++++++++++

-If you decode to install Weblate using pip installer, you will notice some differences.
+If you decide to install Weblate using pip installer, you will notice some differences.
 Most importantly the command line interface is installed  to the system path as :command:`weblate` instead of :command:`./manage.py` as used in this documentation.
 Also when invoking this command, you will have to specify